Are engineers underpaid? No. Engineers work in a free market and their pay depends on their skills. It’s on them to make the big bucks.

-- Subject matter difficulty does not dictate salary
+- Subject matter difficulty doesn’t dictate salary

-- The different types of engineering work
+- The various types of engineering work

 - Engineering labor market